How the Spoon and Cherry sculpture found a home in Minneapolis

 The sculpture is a giant fountain surrounded by a wet meadow.
 Oldenburg designed it that way as a shout-out to the Land of 10,000 Lakes.
 When the wind changes direction, you feel the mist coming from the stem.

 The sculpture needs to be cleaned after a long winter and repainted every so often.
-But maintaining that shine is what's helped it become the picture capitol of Minneapolis.
+But maintaining that shine is what's helped it become the picture capital of Minneapolis.
 People get creative with their photos and some will go to great heights to get a closer look.

 "I love it.
 It's so unique.
 I don't think there's anything like it in the world," said the Friedmans.

 "It's neat.
 You can't see this kind of merging between art and nature anywhere else," said Engberg.
 "The scale of this piece is monumental.
-Against the Minneapolis skyline it's kind of an incredible object."
+Against the Minneapolis skyline, it's kind of an incredible object."

 Read more